Episode 659: Monetizing Your Content, with Stephen Woessner

 When that happens…you as the business owner now have the best of both worlds.
 You have an audience that loves you and what your company does…and you can generate leads and sales to support your core business from your audience.
 Awesome.

-But in order to be successful in monetizing your content…you first need to produce content that is worthy of monetization.
+But in order to be successful in creating a monetization strategy…you first need to produce content that is worthy of a monetization strategy.

-So what makes content worthy of monetization?
-In my opinion, there are two main ingredients to the worthiness recipe:
+So what makes content worthy of a monetization strategy?
+In my opinion, there are two main ingredients to the content monetization strategy:

 - That the content you are producing is valuable and helpful to your current audience — and – it is valuable enough that it attracts to new people into your community so your audience grows